sfk14/DHClass-Hub/Class-Examples/XPath/XpathOnMitfordSiteIndex.md

 `//*[@sex]` 800 results
 Get a count of these elements.
 `count(//*[@sex])` 800 in Window

-What are the element names?
+What are those element names?
 `//*[@sex]/name()` 800 results

 Want to know all elements that have type attribute.
 `//*[@type]/name()`